gitHBDX/TransfoRNA/README.md

 - `embedds`:
   - Contains a file per each split (train/valid/test/ood/na).
   - Each file is a `csv` containing the sequences plus their embeddings (obtained by the model and represent numeric representation of a given RNA sequence) as well as the logits.
 The logits are values the models produce for each sequence, reflecting its confidence of a sequence belonging to a certain class.
 - `meta`: A folder containing a `yaml` file with all the hyperparameters used for the current run.
+- `analysis`: contains the learned novelty threshold seperating the in-distribution set(Familiar) from the out of distribution set (Novel).
+- `figures`: some figures are saved containing the Normalized Levenstein Distance NLD, distribution per split.

 ## Additional Datasets (Objective):